evan-narayan/voithos/docs/migrations/windows-conversion.md

 Backup-MountedGPOSettings -BootPartition $bootPartition
 ```

-The `New-RunOnceScript` command will create a new script file
+The `New-StartupScript` command will create a new script file
 `C:\Windows\System32\GroupPolicy\Machine\Scripts\Startup\startup.ps1`
 on the migration target and open a Notepad window to edit it.